 Eric Lindros scored his first NHL goal, on Oct.
 6, 1992, during the Flyers’ 3-3 tie with the rival Penguins.
 Mario Lemieux scored in this game, starting a team-record 12-game scoring streak to start the 1992-93 season.

 Ilya Kovalchuk scored the first goal of his NHL career on Oct.
 6, 2001.
-However, the big night was spoiled as the Atlanta Thrashers were beaten 4-3 by the Bruins, in overtime.
+However, the big night was spoiled as the Atlanta Thrashers were beaten 4-3 by the Bruins in overtime.

 A Trio of Teams Debut

 On Oct.
 6, 2000, Marian Gaborik scored his first career NHL goal as the Minnesota Wild made their league debut.
-His tally was the only goal in the Wild’s 3-1 defeat at the hand of the Mighty Ducks of Anaheim.
+His tally was the only goal in the Wild’s 3-1 defeat at the hands of the Mighty Ducks of Anaheim.

 Plante Shines in Memorable Nights

-The Canadiens retired Maurice Richard’s No. 9, on Oct.
+The Canadiens retired Maurice Richard’s No. 9 on Oct.
 6, 1960, in a ceremony before their season-opening game versus the Maple Leafs.
 At the time, he joined the late Howie Morenz as the only two players to have their number retired in Habs’ history.
-The goodwill carried over the game as Plante got his 48th career shutout in a 5-0 victory.
+The goodwill carried over to the game as Plante got his 48th career shutout in a 5-0 victory.